Texas Declaration of Independence: Development

 Replica of the building at Washington-on-the-Brazos where the Texas Declaration was signed.
 An inscription reads: "Here a Nation was born."

 The convention was convened on March 1 with Richard Ellis as president.
 The delegates selected a committee of five to draft a declaration of independence; this committee was led by George Childress along with Edward Conrad, James Gaines, Bailey Hardeman, and Collin McKinney.
 The committee submitted its draft within a mere 24 hours, and this led historians to speculate that Childress had written much of it before he arrived at the Convention.
 The document closely mirrors the United States Declaration of Independence in both structure and tone.

-The declaration was approved on March 2 with no debate.
-Based primarily on the writings of John Locke and Thomas Jefferson, the declaration proclaimed that the Mexican government "ceased to protect the lives, liberty, and property of the people, from whom its legitimate powers are derived" and alleged that it committed "arbitrary acts of oppression and tyranny."
-Throughout the declaration are numerous references to the United States laws, rights, and customs.
-Omitted from the declaration was the fact that the author and many of the signatories were citizens of the United States, occupying Texas illegally, and therefore had no legal rights in the governance of Mexico.
-The declaration clarifies that the men were accustomed to the laws and privileges of the United States, and were unfamiliar with the language, religion, and traditions of the nation that they were rebelling against.
+The declaration was approved on March 2nd with no debate.
+Based primarily on the writings of John Locke and Thomas Jefferson, the declaration proclaimed that the Mexican government "ceased to protect the lives, liberty, and property of the people, from whom its legitimate powers are derived" and stated that it committed "arbitrary acts of oppression and tyranny."
+The declaration formally states that Texas "is, and of right ought to be, a free sovereign and independent republic."
+The delegates expressed frustration that the 1824 Constitution of Mexico had been altered ("overturned", in their words) by Antonio Lopez de Santa Anna to centralize power and remove state autonomy.
+They expressed frustration that the "Federal Republican Constitution" had been replaced by "central military despotism" and that petitions to establish a state government separate from that of Coahuila within Mexico had been rejected.

+The declaration states that the Mexican Government had invited settlers to Texas under the system of empresario land grants.
+Beginning with the Colonization Laws of 1823 and 1824, Mexico actively incentivized immigration from the United States to develop the region economically and to serve as a populated frontier buffer against raids by hostile indigenous tribes such as the Comanche.

-The declaration officially established the Republic of Texas, although it was not officially recognized at that time by any government other than itself.
-The Mexican Republic still claimed the land and considered the delegates to be invaders, and the United States didn't recognize it since that would be an act of war against Mexico.
+The declaration officially established the Republic of Texas.
+While the Mexican Government led by Antonio Lopez de Santa Anna refused to recognize the declaration and viewed the delegates as rebels, filibusteros, or invasores, the document formalized the revolutions political goals.
+United States didn't recognize the declaration until 1837 because to do so would be tantamount to an act of war against Mexico.
 The declaration's adoption was followed by the Battle of the Alamo and ultimately the decisive Texian victory at the Battle of San Jacinto in April 1836.
+This initiated a diplomatic campaign that ultimately secured formal recognition from the United States in 1837, France in 1839, Great Britain in 1840, the Netherlands in 1840, and informal trade ties with Belgium.

-Among others, the declaration mentions the following reasons for the separation:
+The declaration states the following fifteen reasons for rebelling: